Appropriate Reliance on AI Advice: Conceptualization and the Effect of Explanations

 \subsection{Towards a Measurement Concept---Appropriateness of Reliance}

 Appropriateness is often measured by the percentage in which the decision-maker relies on correct AI advice and the percentage in which the decision-maker does not rely on incorrect AI advice \cite{bansal2021does,gonzalez2020human}.
 The major disadvantage of this measurement is that we cannot know whether the reliance on correct AI advice stems from a correct discrimination or simply an overlap of the human and the AI's decision, i.e. instances where the AI advisor just confirms the human \cite{tejeda2022ai}.
 Especially from an ethical point of view, it makes a major difference whether the final decision is incorrect because an AI advisor ``convinced'' a human decision-maker to accept an incorrect AI advice or whether the human decision-maker would also not have been competent to solve it alone.
-Additionally, it is not possible to derive conclusions from the absolute number as the reliance on incorrect AI advice includes the number of task instances that can neither be solved by the AI nor the human decision-maker.

 Therefore, to measure the degree of appropriateness in a more narrow sense, we follow the approach of the judge-advisor system (JAS) paradigm and include an initial human decision \cite{sniezek2001trust}.
 This approach requires participants to make a decision, receive advice, and then make a second, potentially revised decision.
 In general, if we do not consider the initial human decision, information about the human discrimination ability, including the consequent action, gets lost---it is not traceable how the human would have decided without the AI advice.
 Nevertheless, especially this interaction needs to be documented to research AR holistically.